Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lSeLNlkKo1w.md

 ### Transcript

-> do not uh is ada cg or a voice actress she's text to speech with a couple effects on her but um yeah it's like google google text yeah text and speech
+> do not, is ada cg or a voice actress she's text to speech with a couple effects on her but, yeah it's like google google text yeah text and speech